Darshan-g96/SpeechToText/README.md

 Resets the transcript to an empty state.

-"I would like to order [item]"
+"I would like to order [item]" for eg Biryani

-Updates the message box with the full order: "Your order is for: [item]".
+Updates the message box with the full order: "Your order is for: [item]". for eg Biryani it replyies
 "Hello" or "Hi"

 Updates the message box with a friendly greeting.